yicheng-dev/HYC-Paint/README.md

 ```

-- Later, `JavaFX` will be used to optimize the front-end.
+- `JavaFX` is being used to optimize the front-end.

 ## Back End